marijnh/Eloquent-JavaScript/06_object.md

 {{index "this binding", "method call"}}

-Typically a method needs to do something with the object it was called on.
-When a function is called as a method—looked up as a property and immediately called, as in `object.method()`—the binding called `this` in its body automatically points at the object that it was called on.
+Typically a method needs to do something with the object on which it was called.
+When a function is called as a method—looked up as a property and immediately called, as in `object.method()`—the binding called `this` in its body automatically points at the object on which it was called.

 {{id call_method}}